69

 ROI Score: 69/100 · Fair Value

-Loyola University Chicago earns an overall ROI score of 69 (Fair Value), among the strongest in this batch.
-The Jesuit Catholic research university lists $53,710 tuition with an average net price of $36,079 -- a substantial discount but still a $144,316 four-year cost.
+Loyola University Chicago earns an overall ROI score of 69 (Fair Value), among the strongest in our dataset.
+The Jesuit Catholic research university lists $53,710 tuition with an average net price of $36,079 - a substantial discount but still a $144,316 four-year cost.
 Median earnings reach $45,200 six years out and $71,530 at 10 years (one of the higher 10-year figures in CampusROI data), with $24,157 median debt and debt-to-earnings of 0.534.
 Payback is 7.8 years.
 Completion is 73% and repayment is exceptional at 82.4% three-year (climbing to 84.4% by year seven).
 The program-level data is remarkable: nursing, accounting, computer science, finance, MIS, and business all earn B or B+ grades, and the dominant Registered Nursing program graduates 424 students per cycle at $76,869 first-year earnings.
 Liberal arts and social science majors pull weaker grades but still produce respectable absolute outcomes by leveraging Chicago's labor market.
 Loyola functions like an elite urban Catholic research institution should: strong completion, strong network, defensible program-level returns across most disciplines.

 Payback Period